A Kneaded Touch

 It helps to be well hydrated - be sure to drink plenty of fluids the day before and day of your massage.
 If you are coming in for a facial massage, please have any make-up removed prior.

 Before your first visit be sure to drink plenty of water - it helps relax muscles before your session and keeps you relaxed for much longer after your massage.

 BASICS & FIRST VISIT

-You should plan to arrive ten to fifteen minutes before your scheduled appointment to allow time for paperwork.
+You should plan to arrive 10 to 15 minutes before your scheduled appointment to allow time for any paperwork, including a health history form; some medical information to ensure client safety.
 If you arrive late, your treatment will still end on time in consideration of the next client.
 Water and other beverages are available as you wait.

 How many sessions will I need?